 A Guide for First-Timers in Havana

 I grew up on Cuban culture.
 My abuelo left Cuba with my grandmother and their three children, including my dad, in 1970.
 They were allowed to leave with a single suitcase weighing only 70 lbs.
 One suitcase with any items necessary to care for three children and two adults.
 Everything else belonged to the government.
 The plan was to go to Spain, meet up with our cousins, and come to America, which they did.
-But the the journey cost my grandparents a lot.
-My abuelo reminded my cousins and I, millenials eager to see the motherland, of these sacrifices.
+But the journey cost my grandparents a lot.
+My abuelo reminds me and my cousins, millennials eager to see the motherland, of these sacrifices.
 Leaving the island was physically and mentally taxing for them.

 Tourism is a powerful catalyst that keeps the economy afloat and helps the warm and hard-working Cuban people garner their livelihood, and it's apparent.